 In our world, there has been a digital reality alongside the analog one for many years.
-Since a significant part of communication among children and young people takes place in the digital space, conflicts are no longer conducted solely in analog form, but increasingly in digital form as well.
-Bullying is thus facilitated and its potential for harm is enormously increased.
-According to scientific studies, one to two children in every school class suffer from ongoing attacks from the student body.
+A significant part of communication among children and young people takes place in this reality.
+As a result, conflicts are no longer conducted solely in analog form, but increasingly in digital form as well.
+This makes bullying easier and increases its potential for harm enormously.
+According to scientific studies, one to two children in every school class suffer from ongoing attacks by the student body.
 The consequences for those affected are serious.
 A drop in performance, violent fantasies, withdrawal, depression, suicidal thoughts and psychosomatic reactions show the great strain on the victims.

 Cyberbullying differs from analog bullying in several ways.

-The reactions of those affected to a hurtful statement, a disrespectful picture, etc. are usually not visible to those committing the crime.
+The reactions of those affected to a hurtful statement, a disrespectful picture, etc. are usually not visible to perpetrators.
 In this way, those responsible for the crime are often unaware of the extent of the hurtful words and images.

-Much research indicates that cyberbullying increases especially in the transition to secondary schools and occurs more frequently in the teenage years of 13 to 15, suggesting that cyberbullying occurs less frequently in childhood and young adulthood.
+Much research indicates that cyberbullying is on the rise, particularly in the transition to secondary schools.
+It also occurs more frequently in the teenage years of 13 to 15.
+This suggests that cyberbullying occurs less frequently in childhood and young adulthood.
 A clear trend as to whether boys or girls are more frequently involved in cyberbullying cannot yet be clearly established.
 With regard to various study results, one can cautiously estimate how many people have already fallen victim to cyberbullying.
-International studies assume a wide range of ten to 40 percent victimization rates - although it depends on the questions and methods on which the studies are based.
-The number of cyberbullying cases peaks during the phase of puberty and then slowly declines again.
-Corresponding preventive measures should therefore start as early as 3rd or 4th grade or even earlier.
+International studies assume a wide range of ten to 40 percent victimization rates.
+Here, however, it depends on the questions and methods on which the studies are based.
+The number of cyberbullying cases peaks in the phase of puberty and then slowly declines again.
+Corresponding preventive measures should therefore begin as early as 3rd or 4th grade or even earlier.

 The film "Gone too far" by our British partner in the Insafe network, Childnet International, deals with the topic of cyberbullying.
 The film is available in English on YouTube.
 The subtitles can be automatically translated into German (click on the small wheel in the YouTube player menu, select the "Subtitles" option, choose "Translate automatically" and then select "German").
 In addition, klicksafe offers the film with German subtitles for download.
 You can download the film here (right-click on the link and select "Save as...").